Battle of Lepanto: Turkish deployment

-Ali Pasha, the Ottoman admiral (Kapudan-i Derya), supported by the corsairs Mehmed Sirocco (Mehmed Şuluk) of Alexandria and Uluç Ali, commanded an Ottoman force of 222 war galleys, 56 galliots, and some smaller vessels.
+Ali Pasha, the Ottoman admiral (Kapudan-i Derya), supported by the corsairs Mehmed Sirocco (Mehmed Şuluk) of Alexandria and Uluç Ali, commanded an Ottoman force of 211 war galleys, 63 galliots, and some smaller vessels.
 The Turks had skilled and experienced crews of sailors but were significantly deficient in their elite corps of janissaries.
-The number of oarsmen was about 37,000, virtually all of them slaves, many of them Christians who had been captured in previous conquests and engagements.
+The number of oarsmen was about 37,000 to 41,000, virtually all of them slaves, many of them Christians who had been captured in previous conquests and engagements.
 The Ottoman galleys were manned by 13,000 experienced sailors—generally drawn from the maritime nations of the Ottoman Empire—mainly Greeks (according to Finlay, around 5,000), Berbers, Syrians, and Egyptians—and 25,000 soldiers from the Ottoman Empire as well as a few thousand from their North African allies.
+The number of soldiers within the Ottoman ranks may have well been up to 34,000 in total.

 Ali Pasha is supposed to have told his Christian galley slaves, "If I win the battle, I promise you your liberty.
 If the day is yours, then God has given it to you."
 John of Austria, more laconically, warned his crew, "There is no paradise for cowards."

 Comparison

 While soldiers on board the ships were roughly matched in numbers, an advantage for the Christians was the numerical superiority in guns and cannon aboard their ships.
 It is estimated that the Christians had 1,815 guns, while the Turks had only 750 with insufficient ammunition.
 The Christians embarked with their much improved arquebusier and musketeer forces, while the Ottomans trusted in their greatly feared composite bowmen.

-Christian fleet
+Another differential factor was the Spanish experience at using marine infantry, adept at boarding enemy ships and fighting on their decks, even using pikes.

+Previous movements

+Encounter of the fleets

-The Christian fleet started from Messina on 16 September, crossing the Adriatic and creeping along the coast, arriving at the group of rocky islets lying just north of the opening of the Gulf of Corinth on 6 October.
-Serious conflict had broken out between Venetian and Spanish soldiers, and Venier enraged John of Austria by hanging a Spanish soldier for impudence.
-Despite bad weather, the Christian ships sailed south and, on 6 October, reached the port of Sami, Cephalonia (then also called Val d'Alessandria), where they remained for a while.
+An exploration party under Gil de Andrade warned the Holy League fleet about 150 Ottomans ships plundering the coast of Corfu, giving John of Austria the idea of catching and destroying them.
+The Christian fleet set off from Messina in two separate sections on 15 and 16 September, with d'Ávalos leading the sailing ships and Don John the rowing vessels.
+They crossed the Adriatic creeping along the coast, embarking reinforcements in Otranto and Corfu on the way, but failed to find the Ottomans, which were found out on September 29 to have moved to Lepanto.
+Serious conflict broke out between Venetians and Spaniards, and Venier offended John of Austria by hanging a Spanish soldier for killing a Venetian captain during a brawl. d'Ávalos also failed to rendezvous with the rest of the fleet due to unfavorable winds.